-SCHOOL DAY ARRIVAL AND DISMISSAL
+SCHOOL DAY

-Lincoln's school day begins at 8:00 a.m. and concludes at 2:50 p.m.
+Madison's school day begins at 8:00 a.m. and concludes at 2:50 p.m.
 Students should arrive at school between 7:30 and 7:50.
 The day is divided into nine periods.
 Students are scheduled into language arts (two periods), math, science, social science, physical education, lunch, and one period for an elective class.
 Students in vocal or instrumental music will use a portion of their supervised study time for such classes.
 Students are expected to leave immediately after school unless they are involved in a school related activity or directly supervised by a staff member.
 Students involved in after school athletic practices and events must take their books, coats, etc. with them when they go to the locker rooms.
-Students should plan on not being able to return to their lockers.
+Students will not be able to return to their lockers.
+Students arriving to Madison should report to the cafeteria and/or Learning Commons, as directed by administration.
+Students are to remain seated in those areas until released to their lockers.